Make 2x the Impact Now

 Wednesday, Feb.
 25 | 6-7:30 p.m. | Spanish-language | Zoom | Registration link coming soon.\El enlace de registro estará disponible próximamente.

-Stay tuned for other research events coming to following locations in 2026!
+Stay tuned for research events also coming to Grand Rapids and Flint this year!

 Featured researchers